This is the team’s playbook, your playbook.

 Once every 2 weeks, everyone involved on a project meets in-person or via video conference to perform a retrospective analysis.
 This is an opportunity for the entire team to discuss achievements, hurdles, and concerns.
 The goal is that everyone leaves feeling excited and empowered for the weeks of work to come.

 The agile master runs this meeting aiming to:

 - Have each member of the team voice any risks or concerns; after everyone has had the opportunity to bring these up, work together as a group to mitigate these concerns.
 Encourage everyone to voice the same concerns even if they've already been mentioned; it helps prioritize what the team is most concerned about and should spend the most time fixing.
 This is an opportunity to discuss how to improve the process and product we're building together.
-Note who had which concerns and track how we'll be addressing these concerns

-- After the retro is done, share the notes with the team and ensure anything actionable from the retro is captured.
-This allows teammates to view progress, understand how feelings on the project change over time, and accomplish anything we set out to do given the outcomes of the retro
+- After the retro is done, we share the notes with the team and ensure anything actionable from the retro is captured.
+This allows teammates to view progress, understand how feelings on the project change over time, and accomplish anything we set out to do given the outcomes of the retro.

 Based on the answers to these questions, we record our plans in the task management system:

 - Review product design priorities.
 Pull what we estimate to be an appropriate amount for next sprint into the Backlog